 Before you attach the main ceiling paneling, lay out the panels on the floor.
 This allows you to familiarize yourself with them and get some useful practice for later.
 Ask yourself, when people walk into this room, from what direction do they see the ceiling?
 To keep the joins in the paneling out of sight, you'll have to lap the panels away from the main entrance.

-Tacking nails are quite long, but if you only nail them in partially they're pretty easy to remove with pliers.
+Tacking nails are quite long, but if you only nail them in part of the way they're pretty easy to remove with pliers.
 Use them while you're still trying to get everything into place.
 When you're done, replace them with smaller nails.
 The manufacturer's fitting instructions may have more information regarding the specific nails to use with their tiles.

 Nail the main paneling from the center of the room out toward the edges, remembering to be consistent with panel lapping.
 If you are using a small pattern, continue to nail your panels right out to the cornices - trimming the outside panels until they fit tightly up against the crown cornices.